 Vidya Atre Mirmira is Co-Chair of the firm’s Employment Litigation practice group.
-She has extensive experience in complex corporate litigation, employment and ERISA litigation, whistleblower issues and investigations, and legal ethics.
+She has extensive experience in complex corporate litigation; employment, whistleblower, and ERISA litigation; whistleblower issues and investigations; and legal ethics.

-Illustrative of her practice, Vidya has represented global corporations in ERISA litigation and financial services litigation; corporations and individuals in a number of employment-related disputes; and leading law firms and their attorneys in professional liability litigation and in proceedings before the District of Columbia Office of Bar Counsel.
+Illustrative of her practice, Vidya has represented global corporations in employment and whistleblower litigation; corporations and individuals in a number of employment-related disputes; and leading law firms and their attorneys in professional liability litigation and in proceedings before the District of Columbia Office of Bar Counsel.
 Vidya also advises on whistleblower issues and conducts related internal investigations.
 In 2020 and 2021, Benchmark Litigation named Vidya a “Labor and Employment Star.”